 How to save security camera footage comes down to what you are looking for.

 That being said , it's still very important to weigh on differences and conveniences of each security camera recorder to narrow down growing pool of models available and find the best match.

 - Option 2.
 NVRs/DVRs

 - Option 3.
 FTP Server

 - Option 5.
 Personal Computer

 Option 1.
-Micro SD Card
+IP Camera SD Card Storage

-Or people who are looking for cameras that will be used in a location where internet access is limited but still want to store motion-based footage.
+Or people who are looking for CCTV security cameras that will be used in a location where internet access is limited but still want to store motion-based footage.
 For example, one Reddit user explained that

 ”I have a rural property and only have power at the house and barn.
 Best option would be a motion activated cam outside that I could attach to a tree.
 Wifi at my house is only available very close to the house and we are on satellite internet, so no real broadband for cloud solutions.”